Angela0wu0/CS312-Project2/README.md

 # CS312-Project2
 ## Background
 ### Purpose
-The purpose of this project is to automate the creation of a Minecraft Java Edition Server (provisioning, configuration, and setup) on an AWS EC2 Instance.
+The purpose of this project is to automate the creation of a Minecraft Java Edition Server (provisioning, configuration, and setup) on an AWS EC2 Instance **without** ever accessing the AWS Management Console.
+Though, except for accessing the AWS Learner Lab to start the Lab and to retrieve the AWS Academy CLI Credentials.

 ### How It Works
-The deployment is an automated infrastructure pipeline that will: use Terraform to provision the AWS resources, and a BASH script to SSH into the created EC2 Instance to set up and install the Minecraft server
+The deployment of the Minecraft Java Edition Server is an automated infrastructure pipeline that will: use Terraform to provision the AWS resources, and a BASH script to SSH into the created EC2 Instance and set up and install the Minecraft server.
+Upon successful completion, the server is verified using Nmap:
+`nmap -sV -Pn -p T:25565 <instance_public_ip>`

 ## Repository Structure
 ```